asabers/taskstream-api/README.md

 TaskStream API
 A task management backend built with FastAPI, SQLAlchemy, and SQLite.
 This repository contains the core logic for user registration and task lifecycle management.

-Environment Setup (WSL Native)
-For optimal performance, it is recommended to run this project within a native WSL file system.

 Project Architecture
 The codebase follows a standard Router-Service-Database pattern to maintain a clean separation of concerns.